-Guidance on the future of this area can be found in the body of the Neighbourhood Plan under 'Central Ham Opportunity Area' in the chapter 'Opportunities for Change.'
+Guidance on future changes and development Guidance on the future of this area can be found in the body of the Neighbourhood Plan under 'Central Ham Opportunity Area' in the chapter 'Opportunities for Change.'

 Area 7: Wates Estate

 Physical characteristics - What does this area look like?
 What are its defining features?